apache/openwhisk-deploy-kube/docs/private-docker-registry.md

   > - enabling registry information will cause all your images to be pulled from private docker registry only.
   > - Append / in your docker registry name.

-Enabling *registry.name* will create a docker-registry secret as *{ReleaseName}-private-registry.auth* in kubernetes which will be used in pod/jobs as *imagePullSecrets*.
+Enabling *registry.name* will create a docker-registry secret as *{ReleaseName}-private-registry.auth* in Kubernetes which will be used in pod/jobs as *imagePullSecrets*.

 ```yaml
 # If ReleaseName is owdev and namespace is openwhisk